sreekarachanta/terraform-aws-eks/README.md

 Sreekar Achanta(sreekar.achanta07@gmail.com)

-Note: I've formed this repo by pulling the code and related configs from the original author and so I/author don't hold any responsibility for  any billing or any issues in your production clusters.
+Note: I've formed this repo by pulling the code and related configs from the original author and so I/author don't hold any responsibility for  any billing issues or any issues in your environments.
 Please use your discretion.

 ### Original Contributor